Skip to main content

 Adapting living environments for people with dementia

-It’s important to create safe and supportive environments where people living with dementia can live comfortably, maintain their independence and not feel restricted in any way.
-Find out more.
+Find out more about adapting living environments to create safe and supportive environments where people living with dementia can live comfortably.

 Dementia care options